Speed is the absolute value of velocity: speed = .

 Thinking of the speed as the non-directed distance from the velocity to the axis makes answering the two questions below easy:

-- What are the values of t at which the speed obtains its maximum vlaues?
+- What are the values of t at which the speed obtains its (local) maximum values?
 Answer: x = a, c, and e.

 - When do the minimum speeds occur?
 What are they?
 Answer: the speed is zero at b and d